Thursday, November 22, 2012

 Plus, there is always the added bonus of "apple spaghetti" from the leftover peel.

 After putting my little helper to bed for the night, I returned to the kitchen, rolled out the dough and began assembling the pie that I have made so many times (see here, here and here) and yet continues to get the best of me.
-Sometimes the simplest things are the hardest to master, but I was deteremined to conquer apple pie - if not for me, for Wilson.
+Sometimes the simplest things are the hardest to master, but I was determined to conquer apple pie - if not for me, for Wilson.

 Finally, I gently rested the second blanket of dough atop the mound of apples, carefully tucking the edges under and pinching the seams together to seal in the juices.
 From the scraps of dough littering my cuttingboard, I cut out a small heart to adorn the top of the pie.